Wei-Parker-Guo/Pytr-Path-Tracing-Renderer/README.md

 # Pytr - A Path Tracing Renderer
 Pytr is a cross-platform path tracing renderer that could be configured to run on both CPU and Nvidia GPU.
-Its framework APIs are designed to be as volatile as possible to work with most C++ projects, supporting a real-time progressive UI/UX.
+Its framework APIs are designed to be as versatile as possible to work with most C++ projects, supporting a real-time progressive UI/UX.

 author: Wei Guo wei.parker.guo.sg@gmail.com
 Date Initiated: 2020-08-20